coolblock/vpsVivo/README.md

 The 2 at the end means install a total of 2 masternodes.
 It will use the /root/ip4_1.txt, /root/ip4_2.txt, and /root/pk_vivo_1.txt, /root/pk_vivo_2.txt files.

+If you have more files you can run

+/root/vpsVIVO/coinMnInstall.sh vivo 3

+or

+/root/vpsVIVO/coinMnInstall.sh vivo 4

+as many as your system can handle.
+Remember each has its own database and will take space.
+Also you will need enough cpu power to run multiple masternodes.

 These each will have their separate sentinel installs.